open/close all folders

 - "The Mallardian Candidate": The conversation between Bernice and the twins that Duckman and Cornfed overhears with their spy equipment about why they have to use a laundromat.

 Bernice: The washing machine is broken.
 If I didnt know better I'd say someone tried to sit on it with the flaps open.Mambo: Why do I think this involves that deranged pervert who calls himself our father?Charles: Except its hard to imagine that he could sink any lower in his pathetic attempts at fulfilling his grotesque and unspeakable physical needs.Duckman: *back in the van* I cant belive they talk that way behind my back!Corned: Its what they say to your face.Duckman: I know!
-You'd think they could atleast mix things up a bit!
+You'd think they'd at least change a word or two!